Split Payments Marketplace

 • Split payments: Define how the total payment amount is distributed among different recipients.

-• Flexible configuration: Support for absolute-based splits.
+• Flexible configuration: Supports absolute-based splits.

 • Integration with providers: Splits can be executed by payment providers that support this functionality.